The Birthday Dinner for the Month You Were Born

 Wondering how to cook lobster tail?
 This recipe is for you!
 No matter where you live, these succulent, buttery lobster tails are just a few minutes away.
 Here in Wisconsin, we use frozen lobster with delicious results, but if you’re near the ocean, use fresh! —Lauren Knoelke, Milwaukee, Wisconsin

 February: Contest-Winning Mushroom Pot Roast

 Wow!
 The wine-warmed flavors in this recipe are amazing!
 Packed with wholesome veggies and tender beef, this is one company-special dish all ages will like.
 Serve with mashed potatoes to enjoy every last drop of the rich, beefy gravy. —Angie Stewart, Topeka, Kansas.
-Find out the most popular cooking show the year you were born.

 March: Goat Cheese and Spinach Stuffed Chicken